movebit/movefmt/doc/movefmt_impl_zh.md

 ### Config
 1.indent_size default been 2, user can set 2 or 4 by two ways:

 1).command's parameter in terminal

 2).vs-plugin seeting page, we'll integrate it into the aptos move analyzer later on

-2.
-Users can enter -d on the terminal to format the move project to which the current directory belongs.
+2.Users can enter -d on the terminal to format the move project to which the current directory belongs.
 And enter -f on the terminal to format the specified single move file.